Jaisinghpur: Nature and agriculture

 There are many natural water resources in the town.
 Baayein near PWD Rest House and Naoun are favorite places among the youth in summer, however, it serves as the major water source for the people of Jaisinghpur.
 It was also famous for its vegetable production on the banks of Beas river.
-The spot is popularly known as Bhuare ke Bagh.
-Nowadays the growing of crops, including vegetables, has been stopped in Jainsinghpur and the entire adjoining area because of the increase of stray animals, monkeys, wild pigs, rabbits, deers (Kakkar, Barahsinga and Neel Gaye), which spoil the crops.

-The menace of wild and stray animals has increased nowadays.
-A possible cause is the decrease of tigers/leopards due to local poachers as these predators were responsible for keeping such animals under control.

 Demographics

 According to the 2001 India census, the population of Jaisinghpur town is 1,273 and the overall population of Jaisinghpur tehsil is 58,623.
 This number represents 26,666 males and 31,957 females.

 Education

 Schools

 Pathshala, the primary school near Sheetla Mata Mandir, was the oldest school of Jaisinghpur.
 Initially, it was a primary school only and students had to join high school at Lambagaon after finishing their primary education.
 Since approx. 2005-2010 this school has been closed.

 At present (early 21st century) the Govt.
 Sr. Secondary School conducting science as well as humanity classes is the biggest school in the area.
 This was a middle school up to 1969 and high school up to 1986, after which it was upgraded to Sr. Secondary School.

 Some private schools opened in recent years which are B.K Public Sr. Sec.
 School, Aim Academy Sr. Sec School, The Lawrence International School (first CBSE).